Fast Sparse Matrix Permutation for Mesh-Based Direct Solvers: Evaluation

 \section{Evaluation}

-To evaluate the performance impact of our permutation algorithm and its portability across solvers and hardware platforms, we integrate it into two vendor-maintained sparse Cholesky solvers: NVIDIA cuDSS and Intel MKL\@.
-In both, we replace the fill-reducing permutation stage.
+To evaluate the performance impact of our permutation algorithm and its portability across solvers and hardware platforms, we integrate it into two vendor-maintained sparse Cholesky solvers, i.e., NVIDIA cuDSS and Intel MKL.
+In both, we replace their fill-reducing permutation stage with ours.
 For cuDSS, we also replace the elimination-tree construction.
 Subsequent numerical factorization and solve routines are left unchanged, isolating the effect of our permutation on end-to-end performance.
-We experiment on a system with an Intel Xeon Gold 6248 CPU (20 cores, 2.5 GHz, 28 MB LLC, 202 GB RAM) and an NVIDIA RTX 3080 GPU\@.
+We experiment on a system with an Intel Xeon Gold 6248 CPU (20 cores, 2.5 GHz, 28 MB LLC, 202 GB RAM) and an NVIDIA RTX 3080 GPU.
 We use Intel MKL version 2023.4-912 on Ubuntu 24.04 and CUDA 12.7 with cuDSS version 0.7.1.
+The input meshes we use in these experiments are collected from the Smithsonian~\cite{Smithsonian:2023:S3D}, ThreeDScans~\cite{Laric:2023:TDS}, and Thingi10K~\cite{Zhou:2016:TAD} repositories.
+We use double precision in all experiments.

 Our evaluation proceeds in two parts.
-We first measure end-to-end solver speedups obtained by integrating our algorithm into cuDSS across applications.
+We first measure end-to-end solver speedups obtained by integrating our algorithm into cuDSS and Intel MKL across applications.
 We then study the permutation stage in isolation to identify the sources of these speedups.
 Together, these experiments capture common usage patterns of sparse Cholesky solvers in graphics applications.
 Unless otherwise stated, patches are computed on the GPU using Lloyd's algorithm~\cite{Lloyd:1982:LSQ} with a target patch size of 256 vertices.
+For comparison, we use METIS version shipped with cuDSS.
+We use the default parameters for cuDSS, i.e., double precision, complete GPU execution for factorization and solve, and default nested-dissection METIS.